Aliases for ADAM15 Gene

 ADAM15 (ADAM Metallopeptidase Domain 15) is a Protein Coding gene.
-Among its related pathways are Degradation of the extracellular matrix and Notch Signaling Pathway (sino).
+Among its related pathways are Notch Signaling Pathway (sino) and Degradation of the extracellular matrix.
 GO annotations related to this gene include SH3 domain binding and integrin binding.
-An important paralog of this gene is ADAM19.
+An important paralog of this gene is ADAM12.

 UniProtKB/Swiss-Prot for ADAM15 Gene

 Active metalloproteinase with gelatinolytic and collagenolytic activity.
 Plays a role in the wound healing process.
 Mediates both heterotypic intraepithelial cell/T-cell interactions and homotypic T-cell aggregation.
 Inhibits beta-1 integrin-mediated cell adhesion and migration of airway smooth muscle cells.
 Suppresses cell motility on or towards fibronectin possibly by driving alpha-v/beta-1 integrin (ITAGV-ITGB1) cell surface expression via ERK1/2 inactivation.
 Cleaves E-cadherin in response to growth factor deprivation.
 Plays a role in glomerular cell migration.
 Plays a role in pathological neovascularization.
 May play a role in cartilage remodeling.
 May be proteolytically processed, during sperm epididymal maturation and the acrosome reaction.
 May play a role in sperm-egg binding through its disintegrin domain.